yWorks/react-yfiles-supply-chain/README.md

 1. **Installation**

-   In addition to yFiles, the Supply Chain requires React to be installed in your project.
+   In addition to yFiles, the Supply Chain component requires React to be installed in your project.
    If you want to start your project from scratch, we recommend using vite:
    ```
    npm create vite@latest my-supply-chain-app -- --template react-ts